jaimindp/Devcember/README.md

 ### Dec 9th
 Mostly Caddi coding for our new onboarding and NFT mint

-Tenderly simulations working for approvals but not swaps for some reason (mainnet).
-Will need to debug why it's being reverted
+Tenderly simulations working for approvals and swaps :)
 - https://github.com/jaimindp/tenderly

 ### Ideas